stanko75/JoomlaWPF/README.md

 This project is not planned to be finished.
 Idea is to learn  Microsoft Prism and Autofac.
 I will have front end and backend WPF version of Joomla! web portal.

-All aplication have to be created with styles and user controles.
+Entire aplication have to be created with styles and user controles.
 Also, everything has to be accessed over the keyboard.

+For the first version user controles are maybe not necesseary, since I don't know how difficult will be.

 ### Front end ###